 Monthly visitors in SEA: 25 mln

-While Amazon.com does not have a dedicated website set up in any of the South East Asia countries, it is still available and, to an extent, popular.
+While Amazon.com does not have a dedicated website in any South East Asia country other than Singapore, it is still available and, to an extent, popular.
 South East Asia accounts for about 1% of traffic for amazon.com, and given how huge Amazon is, even 1% is a significant amount: about 25 million visits.

 Users often have to rely on third-party delivery services to actually get the goods, and the speed and reliability of such deliveries can hardly compare with that of local marketplaces.
 Because of that, Amazon probably should not be considered a proper competitor of platforms like Lazada or Shopee.
 Still, Amazon often sells items that are not available to buy on local platforms, so there is a distinct demand for what Amazon has to offer.